 5. Take ideas from major brands

-Major brands round the world are successfully running the beacons-based marketing program.
+Major brands round the world are successfully running the beacon-based marketing program.
 It’s good to look out for inspiration to run more creative and effective campaigns.
 Here are a few ones:

 Apparel brand Levi Strauss and Co.‘s beacon-enabled billboards prompt nearby customers with an offer and drive them into nearby retail stores.

-As per TechTarget, location-based services, provided by beacons technology, offer a powerful new way to deepen customer loyalty and up-sell to consumers.
+As per TechTarget, location-based services, provided by , offer a powerful new way to deepen customer loyalty and up-sell to consumers.
 Retailers, however, need to understand consumer context, provide seamless customer experience, and personalize experiences for their customers to address the divide between digital and physical worlds smartly.